HazemSaeid/no-sql-benchmarks/README.md

 NoSQL data processing in a relational context.

 In this project, we are trying to process covid-19 data in noSQL databases with and mapping them in their specific domain.

+This thesis mostly focuses on insertion and reading of data in MongoDB and Neo4J
 ### Neo4j

 ###### Data/Schema modelling